Publisher Rocket, is a software used by many self-published and independent authors. But what is it exactly? And do you really need it?

 What other questions do you have about Publisher Rocket?

-- KDP Rocket Review: 4 Ways to Use Publisher Rocket & If It’s Worth It - October 31, 2019
+- Publisher Rocket Review: 4 Ways to Use Publisher Rocket & If It’s Worth It - October 31, 2019

 - Show, Don’t Tell Your Reader: Master How to Show Not Tell in Writing - October 4, 2019